 Carbon dioxide emissions from processing facilities like ethanol plants are captured before the emissions can be released into the atmosphere.
 Then the carbon dioxide is transported via pipeline to geological formations and injected thousands of feet underground where it is sequestered under layers of impermeable rock.

 The Carbon Sequestration Tax Credit, also known as 45Q based on its section in the tax code, incentivizes carbon capture and sequestration practices.
-The credit amount is based on each metric ton of qualified carbon dioxide captured and sequestered.
+In 2022, the federal government increased the existing 45Q tax credit to $85/metric ton (which is approximately $0.17/gallon of ethanol) for CO2 that is permanently sequestered underground and $60/metric ton for CO2 that is used for enhanced oil recovery or other industrial uses.
+Companies must begin construction of the sequestration project by January 2033, which is a seven-year extension of the tax credit.
 To be eligible to receive the tax credit, carbon emissions must be measured at capture as well as injection and meet specific sequestration storage requirements.

 The Iowa Corn Growers Association along with the National Corn Growers Association support the Next Generation Fuels Act, a common-sense solution that Americans - and our country's corn farmers - need.
 This bipartisan legislation paves a way to incorporating higher ethanol blends into America's fuel supply, increasing ethanol demand and ultimately corn grind.
 Increased ethanol demand will bolster farm incomes, helping family-owned farms keep pace with technological developments and remain globally competitive.